Vikash174/GPS-Run-Tracker/README.md

 # GPS Run Tracker
-This app traks your run and save into room database. user can sort the runs by date, running time, Distance, Average Speed We can delete an run by swapping left or right.
+This app tracks your run and saves it into the room database. user can sort the runs by date, running time, Distance, Average Speed We can delete a run by swapping left or right.